Skip to navigation Skip to content

 Customer advises of a planned absence from Australia + Read more ...

-The person may contact after using the online Travelling outside of Australia service.
-If the online service has already coded the absence, details are recorded in a DOC.
+The customer may contact after using the online Travelling outside of Australia service.
+If the online service has already coded the absence, details are recorded on a DOC.

 The online service may refer them to: